deploifai/examples/CarPricePrediction/README.md

 ## Car Selling Price Prediction App

 This is a Streamlit app that predicts the selling price of a car based on its features.
 The app uses a random forest regression model that was trained on a dataset of car sales records.
 The data is taken from [Kaggle](https://www.kaggle.com/datasets/nehalbirla/vehicle-dataset-from-cardekho) and is based on the indian car selling market.
+The creation process of the model can be found in the `main.ipynb` file.

 ## Dependencies